PRO BONO QUILTS

 - Check finished quilt for pins, threads, etc.

 - Add a Huntington Quilters label on the back.

 - Wash the quilts after they are completed (Hospitals require them to be delivered washed).

 When you hand in the quilt:

-Please add your name to the tracking list which is on the Pro Bono table.
+- Please add your name to the list which is on the Pro Bono table.

-Huntington Quilters guild encourages that each member try to make at least one Pro-Bono quilt per year.
+Huntington Quilters Guild requires each member make at least ONE Pro-Bono quilt per year.